LowGravityPL/raccoonwp.github.io/index.md

     - Modern JS: all newest features like ES6, modules, spreads, destructuring objects and arrays etc.
     - NPM: node package manager allowing to import various 3rd party libraries into the project
     - uses Twig (default) or Blade templating (or you can go old plain WordPress way)
+    - Vue?
+React?
+We got you covered, check [recipes section](/recipes)

     See our [recipes section](/recipes) to see how to tweak the project to your needs.

 ### Current version